FerRacimo/GRoSS/VCFtoGRoSS.md

     } " > treeGross.dot;

-We simply need to execute GRoSS on the allele counts and the tree we have previously created:
+We simply need to execute GRoSS on the allele counts and the tree we have previously created (assuming the folder where GRoSS is downloaded is in ~/path_to_gross/):

      prevdir=`pwd`
-     cd ~/path to gross/GRoSS/
+     cd ~/path_to_gross/GRoSS/
-     Rscript ~/path to gross/GRoSS/GRoSS.R -d $prevdir/tree.dot -e
-$prevdir/input.gross.gz -o /dev/stdout |grep -v "^\[" |bgzip -c >
+     Rscript ~/path_to_gross/GRoSS/GRoSS.R -d $prevdir/tree.dot -e $prevdir/input.gross.gz -o /dev/stdout |grep -v "^\[" |bgzip -c > $prevdir/output.gross.gz
-$prevdir/output.gross.gz
      cd -

 The file: